Skip to content

 Only specific foods approved by the USDA and called “Food Packages” are allowed to be acquired under the WIC program as described below [vi]:

-“The WIC food packages provide supplemental foods designed to meet the special nutritional needs of low-income pregnant, breastfeeding, non-breastfeeding postpartum women, infants, and children up to five years of age who are at nutritional risk.”
+“The WIC food packages provide supplemental foods designed to address the specific nutritional needs of income-eligible pregnant, breastfeeding, and non-breastfeeding postpartum individuals, infants, and children up to five years of age who are at nutritional risk.”

 History of the WIC Program